-All I did was purchase a holiday-themed jar from the Dollar Tree, filled it with Hershey kisses, and numbered each kiss from 1-25.
+I purchased a holiday-themed jar from Dollar Tree, filled it with Hershey kisses, and numbered each kiss from 1-25.
 Every day in December, we are able to enjoy a small sweet treat while counting down to Christmas day.

 10. Take family Christmas pictures

 Family Christmas pictures are a must every year.
 It’s a lot of fun to see how everyone has changed and especially how much our boys have grown.

 If you are looking for a new tradition to start that involves decorating your tree in an old-fashioned way, consider popcorn garland.
 It’s as easy as threading a needle with some string and then pushing the needle carefully through the center of a popcorn kernel.
 You can also add cranberries if you want to make your popcorn garland more festive.

 A hot cocoa bar can get anyone in the holiday spirit and can be paired perfectly with a Christmas movie or game night.
 Fill jars with hot cocoa mix, marshmallows, whipped cream, chocolate chips, and mini candy canes.

 Do you love playing games with your family?
 Then, how about starting a new tradition of Christmas family game night?
 It can be as easy as adding a little holiday flair to your favorite board games.